emoon/prodbg-web/_posts/2016-09-17-rethinking-ui.md

 ### TL;DR

 Thinking about switching to Qt, unsure how to deal with plugins.
-Please comment on https://github.com/emoon/ProDBG/issues/329
+Please comment on it [here](https://github.com/emoon/ProDBG/issues/327)

 ### Long version